 - SD Card with .obj files on and instructions

 - Spare nozzles & various other bits

 - Levelling sensor + extra pads

 Setup for the BIQU Magician was a breeze.
-After you have unwrapped everything, screw the spool holder on the top, secure your filament, use the auto levelling sensor, pre-heat your PLA and away you go!
+Firstly, after you have unwrapped everything, screw the spool holder on the top and secure your filament.
+Secondly, use the auto levelling sensor, pre-heat your PLA and away you go!
 That’s all there is to it.

 Regarding the levelling sensor, the instructions are incorrect as to how to connect it and which side to place the sticky pad!
 On the black connector, you will see some embossed writing, put this face down on your desk and then apply the stick pad on the other end.

-When connecting to the printer, ensure bit bits of the metal terminal are the same way and that you have a cold nozzle.
+When connecting to the BIQU Magician, ensure bits of the metal terminals are the same way and that you have a cold nozzle.
 The BIQU has a handy function within its menu options to test this further if needed.
 Go to Operation > Endstops.
 This will show you the X,Y & Z endstops as well as the levelling, All you need to do is press the buttons on the end stops to initiate them and you’ll see the icons light up red on the screen to indicate they are working.

 The printer itself…

 The printer looks great and kind of futuristic in a way with its exposed metal rods, it’s jagged belts and the spacey blue touchscreen.